Jerry-licious/Omniplus/README.md

 - Added a button on Lea for you to quickly access the documents overview page.
 - Cleaner Lea forum posts with bigger text and a modern style.
   - Forum post lengths are capped to reduce scrolling, click on the expand button to read more.
+    - Click on a button to expand or collapse all messages.
+  - Scroll to the bottom and back to the top at the click of a button.
 - General renovations to Omnivox pages.
     - The image header that takes up space is now removed.
 - The Omnivox flower now has an extra petal.